Jbleezy/BO2-Reimagined/README.md

 * Can destroy deployed Zombie Shields
 * Sprinting no longer wakes up EMP'd zombies
 * Zombies that are in the ground can no longer get EMP'd
+* Fixed an issue where zombies would sometimes not wake up from firing projectile weapons

 #### Smoke Grenade
 * Added on Mob of the Dead